RealTimeGenomics/rtg-tools/installer/README.txt

   copy the license file from Real Time Genomics into the RTG distribution directory.

-  Test for success by entering './rtg version' at the command line.
+  In a terminal, cd to the installation directory and test for success by entering './rtg version'

+  On MacOS X, depending on your operating system version and configuration regarding unsigned applications, you may encounter the error message:

+  -bash: rtg: /usr/bin/env: bad interpreter: Operation not permitted

+  If this occurs, you must clear the OS X quarantine attribute with the command:

+  xattr -d com.apple.quarantine rtg

   The first time rtg is executed you will be prompted with some questions to customize your installation.
 Follow the prompts.

   Enter './rtg help' for a list of rtg commands.
 Help for any individual